Skip to content

 Account for Taxes

 • GA stipends and the health insurance contribution are taxable.
 Tuition payments made on behalf of GAs are usually not.
-You can find more details here.
+You can find more details Learn more about income taxes here.

-• Tax help for international students can be found here.
+• Details on taxes for international students can be found here.

 • Tax help for domestic students can be received through the Volunteer Income Tax Assistance program (VITA) run through the Department of Accounting usually beginning in February each year.